 An AI agent development company is a technology consulting or engineering firm that designs, builds, and deploys autonomous AI systems capable of planning, executing, and adapting multi-step workflows without continuous human direction — typically using large language models, retrieval-augmented generation, tool-use frameworks, and orchestration layers.

 Across 35+ enterprise agentic AI evaluations conducted by Sphere between 2023–2025, 62% of failed AI agent projects traced their root cause back to vendor selection — specifically, choosing a vendor optimized for prototyping rather than production deployment in regulated environments.
+This is directionally consistent with MIT NANDA's 2025 finding that 95% of generative AI pilots delivered no measurable P&L impact (MIT NANDA, 2025) and with Gartner's projection that 40%+ of agentic AI projects will be canceled by the end of 2027 (Gartner, June 2025).
+The pattern is clear across primary and secondary research: the production-readiness gap is the dominant failure mode, and vendor selection is the single biggest controllable lever.

 How We Scored: 12-Criteria Evaluation Methodology

 Every vendor was evaluated across 12 dimensions, each weighted by its correlation with project success in enterprise AI agent deployments.
 Weights were derived from Sphere's post-mortem analysis of 35+ engagements — identifying which vendor capabilities most strongly predicted on-time, on-budget, production-grade delivery.
+The full criteria, weights, sample-composition rules, and conflict-of-interest controls are published on our methodology page.

 | Criterion | Weight | What We Measured |